reactioncommerce/reaction/README.md

 reaction
 ```

-For more information on requirements check out the [configuration](https://docs.reactioncommerce.com/reaction-docs/development/configuration) doc.
+For more information on configuration check out the [configuration](https://docs.reactioncommerce.com/reaction-docs/development/configuration) doc.

 ## Participation